DO NOT check this box if you are using a public computer. User IDs potentially containing sensitive information will not be saved.

 If you’re a potential buyer, this means you need to be prepared to act quickly if you want to land your dream home within your price range.

-Staci Titsworth, a regional mortgage manager for PNC, offers five ways you can help your chances of finding your new home, no matter how hot the market.
+Staci Titsworth, a mortgage territory sales manager for PNC, offers five ways you can help your chances of finding your new home, no matter how hot the market.

 1. Find a real estate agent you trust.
 Your real estate agent will be a key partner and resource as you search for a home, so it’s important to find someone you trust.
 Take note of the names you see on “For Sale” signs in your desired neighborhood, ask for recommendations from friends and family or network with potential agents at open houses to find someone you believe will be a strong partner.

 2. Get pre-approved (not pre-qualified).
 Pre-approval means the mortgage lender has reviewed your full financial picture - including income, debt, credit, assets and affordability (your target home price compared to your spendable income).
 A pre-approval is free and shows the seller that you can obtain a loan up to a certain amount within a specified time period, usually 90 days.

 “A pre-approval can help make your offer look more attractive to sellers because it paves the way for a faster closing,” Titsworth says.

 Be prepared to share the following documents with your mortgage lender: